Lightweight training is a good workout for improving endurance and strength.

 It works as well in these cases.

 Building a bigger chest by lifting lighter weights such as dumbbells is not easy but it is possible.
-For the upper chest, you can do incline bench press and pec fly; the middle chest, do the flat bench press and pec fly; the lower chest, do the decline bench press and pec fly.
+For the upper chest, you can do an incline bench press and pec fly; for the middle chest, do the flat bench press and pec fly; for the lower chest, do the decline bench press and pec fly.